rtyley/submitgit/notes.md

 * You have not sent a preview email?
 * We're out of SES quota
 * Signed off missing - need a full name?
+* The body of the commit messages is too short???
+There are some commits in Git with just a subject line and "Signed-off-by"s
 * The subject line is too long (can't do for whole body, some things can go long!)

 Sending emails with the correct From header is hard